|High School:||Cranston East|

 Mason ended her high school career at Cranston East High School in Rhode Island as one of the nation's top recruits.
 She rolled a perfect 300 game and added a high series of 786, while winning three state championships (2011, 2012, 2013).
 Her 225 average as a senior was the best in the state of Rhode Island.
 Mason also won the Rhode Island Pepsi state title in 2012.
 She was a standout in the classroom as well, earning a spot in the National Honor Society with high honors.

 The daughter of George Mason and Danielle Daley-Mason, Gazmine was born Aug.
 15, 1995.
 She is majoring in business administration and minoring in informatics and was named an NTCA Scholastic All-American in 2014.
-She earned academic All-Big Ten honors in 2015 and 2016.
-Mason is a five-time member of the Nebraska Scholar-Athlete Honor Roll and a three-time member of the Tom Osborne Citizenship Team.
+She earned Academic All-Big Ten honors in 2015, 2016 and 2017.
+Mason is a six-time member of the Nebraska Scholar-Athlete Honor Roll and a four-time member of the Tom Osborne Citizenship Team.